 What is the purpose of the workshop?

-(for the workshop) To reflect about long term scenarios regarding built environment, focus on buildings, in order to frame the development of specific solutions for the short term.
-And to explore possible solutions as part of the fussy front end.
+(for the workshop) To reflect about long-term scenarios regarding built environment, focus on buildings, to frame the development of specific solutions for the short-term.

 What is the desired outcome per team?

-(for the workshop) A Future Scenarios (visual vision) as a coherent framework to develop different kind of solutions regarding new low carbon technologies using prototyping and fabrication technologies and two or three basic concepts per team.
+(for the workshop) A Future Scenarios (vision) as a coherent framework to develop different kind of solutions regarding new low carbon technologies using prototyping and fabrication techniques and two or three basic concepts per team.

-(for the learning process) an scenario / framework as prototype of the system and a set of sketches as part of the results and the work in process
+(for the learning process) a scenario as a prototype of the system and a set of sketches as part of the results and the work in process